P-p-H-d/mlib/README.md

 The EMPLACE\_TYPE shall use a LIST based format for listing the different emplace types.
 This method is compatible with C11 or above.
-This method shall be used with API\_1 adaptator.
+This method shall be used with API\_1 adapter.

 ##### M\_SET\_THROUGH\_INIT\_SET(oplist, dest, src)

-Emulate the SET semantics using a combinaison of CLEAR and INIT\_SET of the given oplist.
+Emulate the SET semantics using a combination of CLEAR and INIT\_SET of the given oplist.
-This method shall be used with API\_1 adaptator.
+This method shall be used with API\_1 adapter.

 ##### M\_GLOBAL\_OPLIST(a)